-In 1992, Congress designated January 16th as Religious Freedom Day to celebrate the enactment of the Virginia Statute for Religious Freedom, stipulating that it be commemorated by a presidential proclamation each year.
+In 1992, Congress designated January 16th as Religious Freedom Day to celebrate the enactment in 1786 of the Virginia Statute for Religious Freedom, stipulating that it be commemorated by a presidential proclamation each year.

 Written by Thomas Jefferson and championed by James Madison, the Virginia Statute for Religious Freedom was the forerunner to the approach to religion and government taken by the Framers of the Constitution in 1787, and the First Amendment in 1789.